git4humans/git4humans/README.md

 As an example, when dealing with remote repositories, **Git for Humans** will use `origin` as the default name for your remote repository.
 Unless you state it spesifically, the tool will assume you want to use `origin`.

-As a result, when adding a remote repository, for example, you can use simple `gt repo` command:
+As a result, to add a remote repository, for example, you can use simple `gt repo` command:

 ```shell
 gt repo https://github.com/pytorch/pytorch